 Postpartum urinary incontinence.

 One in three new moms experiences urinary stress incontinence, meaning they pee their pants a bit when they cough, sneeze, exercise, laugh, or have sex.
 “I encourage them to do their Kegels and give themselves some time,” Dr. Rupe explained.
 She said it can take about three months for your pelvic floor to recover from childbirth and for the bladder leakage to stop.
 “If women are still having issues at three months postpartum, I recommend pelvic physical therapy.”

 Pelvic floor physical therapy is hands on.
 A physical therapist will use their fingers in the vagina to help work the muscle and often get good results.
-While you consider options to address postpartum incontinence, bladder pads can also keep you dry.
+While you consider options to address postpartum incontinence, bladder liners can also keep you dry.

 Postpartum hormonal changes can cause significant vaginal dryness.
 This is especially true if you’re exclusively breastfeeding.
 Estrogen helps to keep our vagina lubricated, but those hormone levels drop significantly when you’re nursing.
 The phenomenon is similar to what happens during menopause.
 Keep in mind that it mostly impacts penetrative sex, so other fun is still on the table.

 “I encourage women to use adequate lubrication,” Dr. Rupe told me.
 If lubrication isn’t enough, she said topical vaginal hormonal creams effectively relieve the symptoms.
 While you’ll want to talk to your doctor about using hormone creams, Dr. Rupe said they are safe to use while breastfeeding because there is minimal systemic absorption.

 What if you have a C-section?